duyfken/alternative-frontends/README.md

 ☰ You can view this contents list and jump between sections via the little menu icon above to the right.

-ⓘ Check out the [tools section](#tools) at the bottom to find out how to easily adopt and even self-host.
+ⓘ Check out the [tools section](#tools) at the bottom to find out how to easily adopt these front-ends.
 ___
 ### F-Droid